rcherrueau/execo/doc/execo_g5k.rst

 * Connexions should then work directly with oarsh/oarcp if you use `execo_g5k.config.default_oarsh_oarcp_params` connexion parameters.
-Connexions should work directly with ssh (for nodes reserved with the allow_classic_ssh option).
-For deployed nodes, connexions should work directly (option -k passed to kadeploy3 by default).
+Connexions should also work directly with ssh for nodes reserved with the ``allow_classic_ssh`` option.
+Finally, for deployed nodes, connexions should work directly because option ``-k`` is passed to kadeploy3 by default.

 TODO: Currently, due to an ongoing bug or misconfiguration (see https://www.grid5000.fr/cgi-bin/bugzilla3/show_bug.cgi?id=3302), oar